jcustenborder/kafka-vault/README.md

 # Introduction

 This repository provides support for encrypting data that is written to Kafka.
 You specify this as a serializer/deserializer which will wrap any existing serializer/deserializer that you already use.
+This project is in POC state.
+Use in production is not advised.

 # Configuration